Trimad/trimad.github.io/content/post/2023-04-05-hiding-users-from-gal/index.md

 ### Users

-This PowerShell script performs the following actions:

-* Imports the Active Directory module, which enables the script to interact with AD objects like users and groups.
-* Retrieves a list of users from the "DisabledUsers" organizational unit (OU) in the Active Directory, including their 'msExchHideFromAddressLists' property, and sorts them.
+* Retrieves and sorts users from the "DisabledUsers" OU in Active Directory, including their 'msExchHideFromAddressLists' property.
-* Iterates through each user in the list and checks the value of their 'msExchHideFromAddressLists' property.
+* Iterates through each user, evaluating the value of their 'msExchHideFromAddressLists' property.
-* Depending on the property value, the script either sets or updates the 'msExchHideFromAddressLists' attribute to 'True' and outputs a corresponding message; if it's already set to 'True', the script simply outputs a message indicating this.
+* Sets or updates the 'msExchHideFromAddressLists' attribute to 'True' for users who don't have it set or have it set to 'False', and outputs corresponding messages; for users with the attribute already set to 'True', the script outputs an informative message.

 ```PowerShell
 Import-Module ActiveDirectory